hotline1337/gideonproject_theme/README.md

-# gideonproject theme for discord
+# gideonproject kernel driver for battleye and eac bypass purposes